hpcugent/vsc_user_docs/mkdocs/docs/HPC/FAQ.md

 -   The purpose for which you want to install the software

+If the software is a Python package, you can manually install it in a virtual environment.
+More information can be found [here](./setting_up_python_virtual_environments.md).
+Note that it is still preferred to submit a software installation request, as the software installed by the HPC team will be optimized for the HPC environment.
+This can lead to dramatic performance improvements.

 {% endif %}

 ### Is my connection compromised?
 Remote host identification has changed